Benign overfitting beyond prediction: The ordinary least squares interpolator: Column-partitioned regression

+We now study the relationship between the OLS solution based on the full covariate set and the OLS solution based on a column-subset of $\bX$.
+Consider the three solution sets below:

-Note that the set $\cS_1$ in \eqref{eq:column.s1} precisely corresponds to the set of OLS solutions, $\cS$, in Definition~\ref{defn:min_ols}.
-Below, we present a result that establishes a connection between the solution sets $\cS_1$, $\cS_2$, and $\cS_3$.
+Note that $\cS_1$ in \eqref{eq:column.s1} precisely corresponds to the set of OLS solutions $\cS$ in Definition~\ref{defn:min_ols}.
+To contextualize the solution sets in \eqref{eq:column.s1}, consider the setting where $\bX$ is only partially observed; namely, $\bX_{\star, \cJ}$ is observed while $\bX_{\star, \cJ^c}$ is unobserved.
+As a result, $\cS_1$ represents the ideal OLS fit that controls for all covariates; by contrast, $\cS_2$ represents the restricted model that a researcher is forced to fit using only the covariates $\bX_{\star, \cJ}$ that are accessible.

+The following result quantifies the gap between the ideal and restricted models by establishing an algebraic connection between the solution sets $\cS_1$, $\cS_2$, and $\cS_3$.
 Recall that for a vector $\bv \in \mathbb{R}^p$ and a set $\cJ \subseteq [p]$, we denote $\bv_{\cJ}$ as the subvector of $\bv$ containing coordinates with indices exclusively within $\cJ$, and $\bv_{\cJ^c}$ as the subvector containing coordinates with indices within $\cJ^c$.